-- is treated in the public or private system
+- are treated in the public or private system

-- is working and has to take time off
+- are working and have to take time off

-- lives in a rural area and needs to travel for treatment
+- live in a rural area and need to travel for treatment

-Where to find more information about cost of breast cancer treatments:
+Where to find more information about the cost of breast cancer treatments:

 - Talk to a social worker or welfare worker about what financial and practical support services are available (your Breast Care Nurse or another member of your healthcare team can tell you how to access a social worker or welfare worker).